apache/activemq-artemis/docs/user-manual/en/rest.md

        </filter-mapping>
     </web-app>

-Within your WEB-INF/lib directory you must have the activemq-rest.jar file.
+Within your WEB-INF/lib directory you must have the Apache activemq-rest.jar file.
 If RESTEasy is not installed within your environment, you must add the RESTEasy jar files within the lib directory as well.
-Here's a sample Maven pom.xml that can build a WAR with the ActiveMQ REST library.
+Here's a sample Maven pom.xml that can build a WAR with the Apache ActiveMQ REST library.

     <project xmlns="http://maven.apache.org/POM/4.0.0"
        xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"